mohsinkhan85090/DSA-Solutions/README.md

 Input: nums = [1,2,3,4]
 Output: [24,12,8,6]

+4. Find the Middle Index in Array (LeetCode 1991)
+Problem: Find the leftmost index where the sum of elements to its left equals the sum of elements to its right.
+Return -1 if no such index exists.
+File: Array&String/findmiddleindex.java
+Example:
+Input: nums = [2,3,-1,8,4]
+Output: 3
 ```
 2. Concatenation of Array (LeetCode 1929)
 Problem: Concatenates an array to itself and returns the new array.